wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ## Examine Ingested Spans

 Your Wavefront instance includes an HTTP endpoint that returns a sampling of ingested spans with specified characteristics.
-You can use the returned list of spans (typically as input to a script that you write) to answer questions like the following:
+You can use the returned list of spans to help you answer questions like:

 * Show me some ingested spans with names that start with the prefix `order`.
 * How many spans-per-second come from hosts with names that start with the prefix `web`?